-To enable or disable the wireless function:
+- > To enable or disable the wireless function: - 1.
+Go to Basic > Wireless.

-- 1. Go to Basic > Wireless. - 2.
 The wireless radio is enabled by default.
-If you want to disable the wireless function of the router, just untick the Enable Wireless Radio checkbox.
+If you want to disable the wireless function of the router, just uncheck the box for Enable Wireless Radio.
 In this case, all the wireless settings will be invalid.